mahdidarabi/go-redis-sample/README.md

-# Go + Redis + gin Sample Project
+# Go + Redis + Gin Sample Project

-A sample API demonstrating integration of Go, Gin, and Redis for user profile management.
+A sample API demonstrating the integration of Go, Gin, and Redis for user profile management.

 ## Installation and Make Commands